Plagiarism, Writing, and Citing Tutorial

 There is no cost to participate in this course.

-Once you're logged in, please click on the ENTER button to your right.
+Once logged in, please click the ENTER button to your right.
 Your attendance will then be confirmed.

 Purpose

-The Plagiarism, Writing and Citing Tutorial is an online training program for individuals in health professions.
+The Plagiarism, Writing, and Citing Tutorial is an online training program for individuals in health professions.
 The training includes educational content regarding plagiarism and proper attribution designed to enhance information literacy and academic integrity.
 The authors designed this 75-minute course for educational and informational purposes.
 The training modules and quizzes simulate potential academic integrity issues.
 The scenarios are fictitious; no association with any specific individual is intended or inferred.
-Des Moines University and the authors of this work will not be held accountable for misuse of the information contained in the course.
+DMU and the authors of this work will not be held accountable for the misuse of the information contained in the course.

 The course includes: